-Introductory probability theory and theoretical distributions.
 Sampling distributions.
-Estimation theory and hypothesis testing of sampling averages and proportions (one and two-sample cases).
-Supporting mathematical concepts.
-Statistical concepts are demonstrated and interpreted through practical coding and simulation within a data science framework.
+Estimation theory, i.e. point estimation and confidence intervals.
+Hypothesis testing of sampling averages and proportions (one and two-sample cases).
+Non-parametric methods.
+Analysis of variance.
+Categorical data analysis.
+Curve fitting and regression analysis.
+The analysis of time series.
+Statistical concepts are demonstrated and interpreted through Excel (practical coding) and simulation within a data science framework.

-Module credits 13.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Humanities Faculty of Natural and Agricultural Sciences Prerequisites STK 110 or both STK 113 and STK 123 or both WST 133 and WST 143 or both STK 133 and STK 143 Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week Language of tuition Module is presented in English Department Statistics Period of presentation Semester 2
+Module credits 13.00

+NQF Level 05

+Service modules Faculty of Humanities Faculty of Natural and Agricultural Sciences

+Prerequisites STK 110 or both STK 133 and STK 143 or both WST 133 and WST 143 or both STK 113 and STK 123

+Language of tuition Module is presented in English

+Department Statistics

+Period of presentation Semester 1